Bicycle Helmets for the 2008 Season

 GPR-PLIM

 GPR makes helmets in China to be sold under other brands.
 They are a large manufacturer for the European market, and have been looking to bring their lines to the US for some time.
-You can see at least one of their interesting new designs in this patent.
+You can see at least one of their interesting new designs in a patent search.
 We do not have pricing for GPR.
 Their models include:

 Happy Way Enterprises